 B.A., Business Administration, Eastern Washington

-Professor Fisher joined the Krannert faculty in 2005 and has served as the Assistant Dean for Online Programs & Instructional Excellence, Assistant Dean for GISMA, Assistant Dean and Academic Director for Undergraduate programs, and the Area Coordinator for Law, Communications and Ethics.
+Professor Fisher joined the Krannert faculty in 2005 and has served as the Assistant Dean for Online Programs & Instructional Excellence, Assistant Dean for GISMA, Assistant Dean and Academic Director for Undergraduate programs, and Area Head for Law, Communications and Ethics.
 He also has taught at GISMA Business School in Hannover, Germany.
 He previously served as a professor and chair in the Department of Economics and Business at Hanover (Indiana) College.
 He also has been an adjunct faculty member at National University in Fresno, California, California State University-Fresno, the California School of Professional Psychology, the University of San Francisco, Western Washington University, and Eastern Washington University.
 He was an assistant city attorney in Bellingham, Washington, and a risk manager for the city of Fresno, California.

 Professor Fisher was honored as an inductee into Purdue University's Book of Great Teachers.
 He received Purdue University's (Murphy) Outstanding Undergraduate Teacher Award, and he has been inducted as a Fellow of the Teaching Academy at Purdue.